Minor in ASL/English Interpreting

 Requirements

-The minor in ASL requires satisfactory completion of the following:
+The Minor in ASL requires satisfactory completion of the following:

-• 15 credit hours of coursework at the 200 level or above (6 hours must be at the 300 level or above)
+• 15 credit hours of coursework at the 200 level or above

 • 6 credit hours must be completed on IUPUI campus